Al-Mutasim succeeds his brother (833)

 Chaos and confusion (861 - 870)

-A decade of anarchy and civil war ensued - in which caliphs in Samarra and Baghdad were supported or opposed by Turkish factions, themselves opposed or supported by the non-Turkish Khorasanian troops still stationed in Baghdad.
+The 'Decade of Anarchy' ensued - in which caliphs in Samarra and Baghdad were supported or opposed by Turkish factions, themselves opposed or supported by the non-Turkish Khorasanian troops still stationed in Baghdad.
 Finally the one surviving Turkish general, Musa ibn Bugha, chose al-Mutamid, a surviving son of Mutawakkil, as caliph (three of his brothers had briefly held the office before being killed).
 The Turks still needed a caliph to affirm their legitimacy: it does not seem to have occurred to them to simply take over!
+Some order was restored, and the seat of power retuned to Baghdad.

 Rebellions became common - not helped by the situation in Samarra and Baghdad: